Free admission for kids, family-friendly activities at CMHR

 The Museum’s Boutique is full of great gift ideas such as hand-painted tree ornaments featuring the iconic CMHR building, a soapstone carving kit and fair-trade alpaca wool socks made by artisans in Ecuador.
 The Boutique will also be open for holiday shoppers on Monday, December 17 from 10 a.m. to 5 p.m. (a day when the rest of the Museum is closed).

-ERA Bistro is offering a special New Year’s Eve dinner to help ring in 2019.
+ERA Bistro - will open in a new tab is offering a special New Year’s Eve dinner to help ring in 2019.
 A four-course menu will be served featuring Canadian lobster fettuccini with grilled shrimp and scallops, followed by warm, sticky toffee pudding topped with house-made caramel and vanilla ice-cream.

 After the holidays, the Museum will be closed January 6 through 14, 2019 for its annual maintenance week.